Medicine’s Most Infamous Clinical Trial

 After Study 329 was published, Paxil rose to be GSK’s bestselling drug and became the #1 antidepressant in the United States with sales of $340 million by the end of 2001.
 It was one of a number of drugs in the SSRI class, and prescriptions of these drugs to children and adolescents continued to increase throughout the decade.

-Notionally authored by Dr. Martin Keller, et. al., but actually ghostwritten by Sally Laden, Study 329 concluded that, “Paroxetine is generally well tolerated and effective for major depression in adolescents.”
+Supposedly authored by Dr. Martin Keller et al., but actually ghostwritten by Sally Laden, Study 329 concluded that, “Paroxetine is generally well tolerated and effective for major depression in adolescents.”

 Legal Settlements Merely a Marketing Cost?

-In 2012 the US Department of Justice brought an action against GSK in US District Court to recover damages and civil penalties under the False Claims Act, and damages and other monetary relief under common law for causing the submission of false of fraudulent claims to federal health care programs (Medicare and Medicaid).
-In November 2012 the company pleaded guilty and agreed to pay $3 billion, the biggest fine in corporate history.
+In 2012, the US Department of Justice brought an action against GSK in US District Court to recover damages and civil penalties under the False Claims Act, and damages and other monetary relief under common law for causing the submission of false of fraudulent claims to federal health care programs (Medicare and Medicaid).
+In November 2012, the company pleaded guilty and agreed to pay $3 billion, the biggest fine in corporate history at the time.

 In 2013, the year following the settlement, the number of prescriptions for paroxetine in the United States increased by 3%.